-However, with many more people working at home as a result of Covid, it is probably appropriate to adopt a more relaxed approach to the issue and show some flexibility after a stressful period of time.
+However, with an increasing number of people working at home, it is probably appropriate to adopt a more relaxed approach to the issue and show some flexibility after a stressful period of time.

 "A lot of people are working from home and some will spend work time checking prices and making purchases on Black Friday.
 The cost to the economy adds up, even for an hour."